 Days of Service

 Volunteering in recognition of the National Martin Luther King Jr. Day of Service has become a cherished tradition for the NEOMED community.
-This year, amid the pandemic, we are unable to celebrate Dr. King through service as we normally would, but we can still make a big impact on the local community!
+This year we are keeping our community safe and opting to participate in a toiletry & cleaning supply drive for Skeels Matthews.

 What is the Martin Luther King Jr. Day of Service?